adkelley/javascript-to-purescript/tut05/README.md

   either (\_ -> "no street") id
 ```

 Whoah!
 What happened to `chain`?
-Well, I have a secret that I've been keeping since the last tutorial - you can replace `chain` with `bind`!
+Well, I have a secret that I've been keeping since the last tutorial - you can replace `chain` with `bind` (operator alias `>>=`)!
 I know, shocking isn't it.
 Perhaps I should have come clean earlier, but I felt it was better to stick with Brian's abstraction in the last tutorial, namely `chain`.
-So why and when can we replace `chain` with `bind` (using the operator alias `>>=`) you ask?
+So why and when can we replace `chain` with `bind` you ask?
 Let's look at their type declarations to see if that helps to illuminate things:

 ```haskell
 chain :: forall a b e. (a -> Either e b) -> Either e a -> Either e b bind  :: forall a b.   m a               -> (a -> m b) -> m b
 ```

 Nope, not really.
 Hold on a minute - let's try some substitution.
-First we'll rewrite `chain` by inserting `Left` and `Right`:
+First we rewrite `chain` by inserting `Left` and `Right`:

 ```haskell
 chain :: forall a b e.  (a -> Right b) -> Left e  -> Left e